bcomnes/base/README.md

 - Item data should be provided externally from git
 - Posts can be enhanced with optional meta-data

-## Notes
+## Base Front-Matter Definitions and Behaviors

+### Post types

-The following examples and variations result in a note post format.
+The following yaml front-matter combinations will result in display differences depending on how post types are classified.

-### Basic Note
+#### Note

 ```yaml
 ---